How many times have you flipped over a pretty napkin or tablecloth and noticed the neat, polished look of a mitered corner?

 Consider adding mitered corners to your next fabric project for a polished, more professional looking presentation that will beautifully finish off your handmade items.

 Try mitering and let me know how it turns out for you. ♥

-I'm linking to the following parties:
+I’m linking this tutorial for mitering fabric to the following:

 Trish and Bonnie at Uncommon Designs

 Barb at The Everyday Home

 Heather at Whipperberry